Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Introduction

-\item We evaluate the monitor across four LLM backends on a 450-chain static benchmark and under adaptive attacks, demonstrating up to 84.88\% position accuracy and 85.37\% type accuracy---surpassing hallucination detectors by over 40 percentage points and the best PRM baseline by over 16 percentage points. \end{itemize}
+\item We extensively evaluate the monitor across four diverse LLM backends on a 450-chain static benchmark.
+Our approach achieves up to 87.11\% position accuracy, outperforming hallucination detectors by over 50\% and the best process reward model (PRM) baseline by over 19\%.
+Crucially, the monitor maintains a near-zero false positive rate on correct reasoning paths, ensuring that benign inference is not erroneously intercepted.
+Furthermore, our framework operates with negligible latency overhead and exhibits robust resilience against dynamic adversarial evasion. \end{itemize}

+The remainder of this paper is organized as follows.
+Section~\ref{sec:related} contextualizes our work within the broader landscape of content safety, chain-of-thought reasoning, and emerging adversarial reasoning attacks.
+Section~\ref{sec:taxonomy} formally defines reasoning safety and establishes a comprehensive taxonomy of unsafe reasoning behaviors, while Section~\ref{sec:prevalence} details our large-scale annotation study to demonstrate their real-world prevalence.
+In Section~\ref{sec:monitor}, we present the architecture and implementation of the proposed Reasoning Safety Monitor.
+Section~\ref{sec:eval} provides a rigorous empirical evaluation of the monitor's performance.
+Finally, Section~\ref{sec:conclusion} summarizes our contributions and explores open challenges for future research.